pablouser1/aio-github-card/README.md

 # Trakt Github Card
-Dynamic cards for your Github README using Trakt.tv API
+Dynamic cards for your Github README using Trakt.tv API for data and TheMovieDB for images

 ## Usage
 You can interactively generate your Markdown [here](https://trakt-github-card.herokuapp.com)